 The Meeting at Daytona Beach and the Birth of NASCAR

-At the end of the 1947 season, Bill France held a meeting with 35 other remembers of the NCSCC, which was the first of four seminars.
+At the end of the 1947 season, Bill France held a meeting with 35 other members of the NCSCC, which was the first of four.
 These seminars detailed Bill France's vision to bring together a group of remarkable people and see if they could create something even greater.

 The first name that the group came up with for the association was National Stock Car Racing Association.
 But since that was already taken, they settled for National Association for Stock Car Auto Racing.
 And with that, NASCAR was born.